Last updated: Friday, September 29th, 2017

 Third Party Disclosure

 We do not sell or trade your personally identifiable information to outside parties.
-At the organization's discretion, we may supply your name and email address to contracted third-party mass communication platforms (e.g. MailChimp) for the sole purpose of organizing and facilitating coalition-authorized marketing and communications.
+At the organization's discretion, we may supply your name and email address to contracted third-party mass communication platforms (e.g. MailChimp) for the sole purpose of facilitating coalition-authorized marketing and communications.